haleyspeed/willow/readme.md

   - Remember that lists are exclusive - the last number in a list is not included in the function.
   - Ranges in lists are defined by `[:]`.
 A number to the left of the colon means 'start here' and the numbers to the right mean 'stop here and don't include this one'

+## Recommended Workflow
+  1. Copy h5_explorer.ipynb into a new folder, along with the h5 data file "experiment_C2020... .h5".
+  2. Rename the h5_explorer.ipynb according to the experiment name to make it easy to find later: 'explorer_experiment_C2020.....Shank1.ipynb'
+  3. Change the variables in the "User Input" Section to reflect your current analysis
+   - `chan_num = [0,64]` for the first 64 channels (Shank1)
+   - `window = [0,300]` for a 5 minute recording
+   - Kernel -> Restart Kernel and Run All
+      - Tripped up a few times in testing with "Keyboard Interrupt" but there was no interruption.
+Best to run cell by cell or keep an eye on it in case it hangs in auto-run mode.
+      - if it stalls on a h5 input/output step, you will get a file open error on the next run.
+Just add the line `hf.close()` at the top of the box and that should close it before you reopen in later steps.
+  4. Close the notebook when you're done and in the jupyter tab (with the files listed) check the box next to the ipynb file and choose "shut down" from the little menu above (orangish).
+This will free up some memory.
+  5. Make a copy of the notebook and change the filename of the copy to "explorer_experiment_C2020.....Shank2.ipynb"
+    - `chan_num = [64-128]` for Shank2
+    - Kernel -> Restart Kernel and Run All (or manually run the boxes in order)
+  6. Repeat these steps as needed to cover the full length recording from all channels.
+  7. After the files have been filtered in explorer, load the filtered h5 files into h5_spikeviewer to tweak the threshold for spike detection on the different channels or to make figures.
+It analyzes just 1 second of data.
+  8. Once you know the correct threshold, change the user input in h5_spikedetector for full-length analysis.
+  9. Once you have finished analyzing each of these files, transfer them for storage or they will eat up disk space.
+In testing, a 2 min, 64 channel recording from the cerebellum with a threshold of 2 resulted in a 1.5GB events csv.
+That is a HUGE amount of data, so don't get too backlogged.

 ## Analysis Options
 Analysis will consist of 5 parts:
 1. `h5_probe.ipynb`